 Make time later in the day when your kids will be doing something independently.

-As I write this article, my kids are reading in their rooms.
-When they were younger though, a couple of episodes of “The Cat in the Hat Knows a Lot About That” did the trick instead.
+As I write this article, my kids are having a little screen time.
+When they were younger, a couple of episodes of “The Cat in the Hat Knows a Lot About That” did the trick instead.

 You can still create a loose schedule that allows you to make the most of your summer planning.